OVERT 1.0 · The evidence receipt layer behind Glacis

 A receipt, read line by line.

-Logs describe what happened.
-A receipt proves it.
-Same OVERT 1.0 structure every production witness writes — tap any field to see how it’s validated.
+Operational records can describe what happened.
+A receipt proves which controls ran.
+The same OVERT 1.0 structure can be verified across tools — tap any field to see how it’s validated.

 RECEIPTovert-1.0 / v1.0.0 signed & sealed